Start Here for a community experience

 An Associate degree is rich in general education courses that results in students having a very well-rounded education.
 Studies include coursework in the humanities, social sciences, sciences, oral communications, written communications and mathematics.
 While the associate degree helps students gain useful career skills, it is typically designed as a stepping stone to a bachelor’s degree program.
 For students seeking a two-year technical or career-oriented degree, consideration should be given to earning an Associates of Applied Science (AAS) degree.

 How long it takes to complete the degree depends on how many credits a student takes per semester.
 The general rule is that if students want to finish in two years, they need to take at least 15 credits per semester.
 It is okay to take longer than two years to finish and it is recommended that students only take as many credits as they can juggle with other factors in their lives.

 In Idaho, students who complete the requirements for an associate degree at CEI will be considered as satisfying the general education requirement, as defined by the State Board of Education.
-Upon transfer to a four-year public institution, the student will not be required to complete any additional general education requirements and all of their credits transfer to any Idaho public university.
+Upon transfer to a public university or college, the student will not be required to complete any additional general education requirements and all of their credits transfer to any Idaho public university or college.
 If a student has completed a GEM course(s) but has not completed the entire General Education Framework of an AA or AS, those GEM courses will be applied towards the associated GEM competency requirements at the receiving Idaho institution.

 Earning an associate degree has several benefits.
-An associate degree is an excellent stepping stone into a bachelor's degree program at a four-year institution.
+An associate degree is an excellent stepping stone into a bachelor's degree program at a four-year institution or college.
 If you didn't do well in high school, earning an associate degree is a great way to prove that you have the academic acumen to succeed in higher education.
-Also, the credits earned in an associate degree at CEI are far less expensive than the same credits earned at a four-year institution.
+Also, the credits earned in an associate degree at CEI are far less expensive than the same credits earned at a four-year institution or college.